ninjaPixel/meteor-boilerplate/README.md

 ## λ functions

 This projects uses Zeit Now to deploy and execute lambda functions.

-Since Meteor runs a Node server, it is single threaded and we want to make sure that big computations don't grind the server to a halt.
+Meteor runs a Node server; it is single threaded process and we want to make sure that big computations don't grind the server to a halt.
 Hence the λ functions.
 Any big computations should be sent to a λ function.
 The beauty of this is that we can spin up as many λ functions at once and not need to even worry about scaling our app.

+Dependencies for the serverless functions are defined in `serverless/package.json`.
+Make sure they are installed by running

+        cd serverless
+        npm install

+### Deploying λ functions

 Create an account with Zeit and [install the NOW desktop client or CLI](https://zeit.co/download).
 Then, from the `serverless` directory deploy your lambda functions by running: